Horse-Lips/Approximate_Graph_Compression/timelog.md

 ### 15/12/2021
 * *2.5 Hours* Finished separating sparsifiers into individual classes, added independent set functionality, fixed issues with it not working properly

+### 16/12/2021
+* *7.5 Hours* Minor tests, read paper on dijkstra minors a bit more, worked on dissertation: added to intro and subsections, added figures, completely rewrote section on gaussian elimination